subratcall/msdataworkshop/README.md

         - https://docs.oracle.com/en/cloud/paas/autonomous-data-warehouse-cloud/tutorial-getting-started-autonomous-db/index.html
         - Note the ocid, compartmentId, name, and admin pw of the databases
         - Download the regional wallet (connection info) and note the wallet password (this is optional depending on setup - todo elaborate)

+Task 2 (Use cloud Shell to access OKE cluster and create `msdataworkshop` namespace)
         - Enter cloud shell and issue command to export kubeconfig for the OKE cluster created
         - Related blog with quick instructions here: https://blogs.oracle.com/cloud-infrastructure/announcing-oracle-cloud-shell
         - Verify OKE access using command such as `kubectl get pods --all-namespaces`
         - Create `msdataworkshop` namespace using command `kubectl create ns msdataworkshop`

-Task 2 (create github account and build microservice image)
+Task 3 (create github account and build microservice image)
    - Create github account
         - http://github.com
    - From cloud shell...